percona/pg_tde/documentation/docs/setup.md

     CREATE EXTENSION pg_tde;
     ```

-    By default, the `pg_tde` extension is created for the `postgres` database or the database which your user owns.
-To encrypt the data in other databases, you must explicitly run the `CREATE EXTENSION` command for them.
+    By default, the `pg_tde` extension is created for the currently used database.
+To encrypt the data in other databases, you must explicitly run the `CREATE EXTENSION` command against them.

     !!! tip